Business Letter Format – Structure, Templates, Examples

 Fonts

-Be sure to pay attention to the type of font you are using when writing a business letter.
+Be sure to pay attention to the type of font you are using when writing it.
 Even using the exact form, the wrong font can throw the letter off and make it look less professional.
 The majority of businesses prefer the Ariel or Times New Roman Font and a 12 font size.

 Letterhead